wentam/unified-inhibit/README.md

 Disables xautolocker while there is an active inhibit.
 This will capture the inhibit state from all interfaces.

---ia/--uia are shorthand for these flages.
+--ia/--uia are shorthand for these flags.
 Inhibit-type specific flags are planned.
 Man page/docs don't exist yet.

 ## Donations